 Most of the camps offer guided walks and wilderness trails, with the early morning walks offering the best opportunities to spot birds and view game such as rhino, reed buck and even elephant and lion.

-Golf is available at Skukuza with a 9-hole, 18-tee course that offers a wonderful experience.
-Animal sightings, bird spotting, and the closeness to nature is a golfing emotion not to be missed.
+Golf is available at Skukuza with a 9-hole, 18-tee course that offers a wonderful adventure.
+Animal sightings, bird spotting, and the closeness to nature is a golfing experience not to be missed.
 All this while playing golf!

 Malaria can be a risk especially in the summer rainy season.
 Precautions should always be taken prior to visiting the Kruger, irrespective of the season and insect repellent used while in the Park.
 Remember, every mosquito is a possible carrier of malaria.

 The Kruger National Park is an astounding wildlife sanctuary; a journey through this fantastic heritage is priceless.
 Enjoy the Kruger National Park, I know we did!